Leslie J. P. Snadden BVMS MRCVS

 On her days off, Caroline enjoys going to the cinema.
 She also has a lovely cat called Abbey whom she adores, although the feeling is not always mutual!

 Eilidh has previous achieved an NC in Animal Care from Coatbridge College and is due to begin studying Veterinary Nursing in 2019.
-Eilidh was brought up in a house full of animals so it’s no surprise that Veterinary Nursing is her chosen career!
+Raised in a house full of animals, it’s no surprise that Eilidh chose a career in Veterinary Nursing!
 She now has a much loved rescue cat called Wally.